-Two of the top career fields at Colgate are business/management and financial services.
-Colgate prepares students with such programs as a semester-long economics study group in London, special endowments for students to intern in business fields, and a thriving club devoted to Colgate Women in Business.
+Two of the top career fields for Colgate students are business/management and financial services.
+Colgate prepares students with such programs as a semesterlong economics study group in London, special endowments for students to intern in business fields, and a thriving club devoted to Colgate Women in Business.